Bhattacharya-Lab/QDeep/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the GPL 3.0 License.
-See `LICENSE` for more information.
+See <a href="https://github.com/Bhattacharya-Lab/QDeep/blob/master/LICENSE">`LICENSE`</a> for more information.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements